|Do You Know the Signs of Dehydration?|

 We hear all the time that as low carbers we NEED to drink our water, with the most common reason given that we can flush out excess ketones, but dehydration is actually responsible for far more than even most low carbers think.

 The list of symptoms of dehydration was pretty long, but was basically consistent over all the web pages and articles I looked at.
 Of interest was the fact that many of these things are attributed by low carbers to be caused by something other than dehydration.

 A complaint of muscle cramps will generally come with the advice to up your potassium, when the best advice would be to get ALL of your electrolytes -- sodium and magnesium, as well as potassium plus water intake in BALANCE.

-A complaint of a loss of skin tone and/or loose, wrinkly skin will generally result in people telling you to your fats.
-This is a sign of dehydration, too.
+A complaint of a loss of skin tone and/or loose, wrinkly skin will generally result in people telling you to up your fats.
+But these are signs of dehydration, too.

 So here's a partial list:

 - muscle cramps with extreme muscle pain